bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 ~~~~~~~~~~~~~~~~~~~~

 Most of the TypeScript-based tests for :term:`BokehJS` use a custom-made testing
 framework.
-This framework requires a headless version of Google Chrome or
+This framework **requires Google Chrome or Chromium**.
+You need a
-Chromium.
-You need to have at least version 88 of one of these browsers
+recent version of one of these browsers available on your system to run those
-available on your system to run those tests locally.
+tests locally.

 Run all BokehJS tests
 '''''''''''''''''''''